Colby College: Seal and motto

-"Lux Mentis Scientia", meaning "knowledge is the light of the mind", is the college's motto.

-The college was originally authorized to have a seal by its founding charter, granted by the Massachusetts General Court in 1813, in section 4.
+"Lux Mentis Scientia," meaning "knowledge is the light of the mind," is the college's motto.
+The college was originally authorized to have a seal by its founding charter, granted by the Massachusetts General Court in 1813.
 Presently, the seal figures prominently on college diplomas as well as other official communications and merchandise.

 History and Revisions

 The history of the seal tracks both the history of the school, which began under the name Maine Literary and Theological Institution, and sigillography generally.
 The earliest known seal came while the school was called Colby University.
 It featured a sun in splendour with eight straight rays above the school's Latin motto.
-Surrounding the center are the words "Sigillum Universitatis Colbianae," meaning "the seal of Colby College", and two crossed olive branch with five leaves each.
+Surrounding the center are the words "Sigillum Universitatis Colbianae," meaning "the seal of Colby College," and two crossed olive branch with five leaves each.
 In 1899 the "university" was renamed Colby College, and a new seal was created with minor artistic changes to reflect the school's new name.

-In 1936, President Franklin W. Johnson commissioned William Addison Dwiggins to design a seal to replace the one then existing, specifying only that it (1) used the same motto as the first and (2) retain the sun as the central theme.
+In 1936, President Franklin W. Johnson commissioned William Addison Dwiggins to design a seal to replace the one then existing, specifying only that it used the same motto as the first and retain the sun as the central theme.
 The cost of the design was $50.
 The face on the sun was removed and the lettering and its positioning was changed.

 In 2002, the college contracted with design firm Corey McPherson Nash for updates to its entire visual identity system, including the seal.
 The current seal is set in Perpetua typeface around a sunburst.
 The seal is registered with the United States Patent and Trademark Office as a trademark under registration number 2773337.
 A special seal was developed for the college's bicentennial celebration in 2013.

 Alma mater

-Colby's alma mater is "Hail, Colby, Hail".
-The lyrics to the song were written by Karl R. Kennison from the class of 1906.
-It is sung to the tune of "O Canada".
+Colby's alma mater is "Hail, Colby, Hail."
+The lyrics to the song were written by Karl R. Kennison of the class of 1906.
+It is sung to the tune of "O Canada."
 In 1979, the second line was changed from "thy sons from far and near" to "thy people far and near."